A Homeowner’s Guide to Sump Pumps

 Sump pumps are the heart of a waterproofing system.
-In many homes, the sump pumps are old, unreliable, and create moisture and health problems in their basements or crawl spaces.
+In many homes, the sump pumps are old, and unreliable, and create moisture and health problems in their basements or crawl spaces.
 The “builder’s grade” sump pumps that many people have in their homes are unreliable and inefficient, and they do not provide the features they need.
-Today, very efficient high capacity sump pump systems are available, like the ECP BSP50.
+Today, very efficient high-capacity sump pump systems are available.
 Now you can change out your old sump pump with a new modern sump pump and sealed sump pit with::

 Modern sealed sump pump systems are highly reliable and keep running at optimal performance levels.
 Combining the pump systems with a sealed interior waterproofing or drainage system will increase the value of your home as well as create the option of a new, healthy living space.

 Is a Sump Pump Necessary?